-For the quarter ended Sep.
-30 (Q3), Shutterfly beat expectations on revenues and missed expectations on earnings per share.
+For the quarter ended March 31 (Q1), Shutterfly beat expectations on revenues and missed expectations on earnings per share.

-Compared to the prior-year quarter, revenue expanded significantly and GAAP loss per share stayed the same.
+Compared to the prior-year quarter, revenue expanded significantly.
+GAAP loss per share increased.

-Shutterfly booked revenue of $98.5 million.
-The 13 analysts polled by S&P Capital IQ foresaw revenue of $91.6 million on the same basis.
-GAAP reported sales were 29% higher than the prior-year quarter's $76.5 million.
+Shutterfly logged revenue of $116.7 million.
+The 12 analysts polled by S&P Capital IQ hoped for revenue of $109.7 million on the same basis.
+GAAP reported sales were 28% higher than the prior-year quarter's $91.3 million.